evyatarmichlis/BioHackton/README.md

    python nes.py MKTIIALSYIFCLVFAD

-   If you also want to see how much each amino acid contributed to the decision of positive or negative, add `plot` at the end:
+   If you also want to see how much each amino acid contributed to the decision of positive or negative by calculate the Saliency map of each amino acid , add `plot` at the end:

    python nes.py <sequence> plot